OpenDSA/OpenDSA/RST/en/Glossary.rst

       between :term:`key` values for the list elements (that is, "ordered" does not mean "sorted").

+   locality of reference
+      The concept that accesses within a collection of records is not evenly distributed.
+      This can express itself as some small fraction of the records receiving the bulk of the accesses (:term:`80/20 rule`).
+      Alternatively, it can express itself as an increased probability that the next or future accesses will come close to the most recent access.
+      This is the fundamental property for success of :term:`caching`.

    logarithm
       The `logarithm` of base :math:`b` for value :math:`y` is the power to which :math:`b` is raised to get :math:`y`.